A MESSAGE FROM PROSPECT MEDICAL CEO SAM LEE TO OUR EMPLOYEES ON THE FRONT-LINE OF CARE

 - Contact your healthcare provider if your illness is worsening (i.e., difficulty breathing).
 Reach out to your healthcare provider by calling ahead.
 Tell your provider that you have or may have coronavirus-like symptoms so the staff can take steps to keep other patients from getting infected.

 - If available, wear a face mask when you are around other people to help prevent the spread of the virus.

 When should I seek medical care?

 - If you are experiencing a severe medical emergency, such as shortness of breath, chest pain or altered mental status, please call 911 and request an ambulance.

 - If you’re experiencing mild or moderate symptoms, call the doctor’s office, hospital emergency department or urgent care first so the staff can provide you more information and/or be ready to isolate you upon arrival.

 Where can I get more information?

-To learn more the coronavirus, visit the CDC and World Health Organization.
-Your local health services agencies will provide county-specific information.
+To learn more the coronavirus, visit the CDC, World Health Organization or your local public health agency websites.